mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

           **Grow** +1/+1

 name:     Natural Selection
-text:     Destroy any minion with the lowest Attack or tied for the lowest Attack.
+text:     Destroy any minion with the lowest ⚔️ or tied for the lowest ⚔️.

 name:     Oropsisaur
 text:     Whenever another nearby friendly minion with Grow survives damage, that minion grows.